+Laurence House

-Laurence House 1 Catford Road SE6 4RU PublicHealth@lewisham.gov.uk
+1 Catford Road

+SE6 4RU

+PublicHealth@lewisham.gov.uk

-8. Interested Parties
+7. Interested parties

-8.1 Interested parties can make representations about licence applications, or apply for a review of an existing licence.
-These parties are defined in section 158 of the Gambling Act 2005.

-8.2 A person is an interested party in relation to an application for or in respect of a premises licence if, in the opinion of the Licensing Authority which issues the licence or to which the application is made, the person-

-1) Lives sufficiently close to premises to be likely to be affected by the authorised activities; or
+- 7.1 Interested parties can make representations about licence applications or apply for a review of an existing licence.
+These parties are defined in section 158 of the Gambling Act 2005. - 7.2 A person is an interested party in relation to an application for or in respect of a premises licence if, in the opinion of the Licensing Authority which issues the licence or to which the application is made, the person: - Lives sufficiently close to premises to be likely to be affected by the authorised activities; or - Has business interests that might be affected by the authorised activities; or

-- 2) Has business interests that might be affected by the authorised activities; or - 3) Represent persons in either of the above two groups. - 8.3 The Licensing Authority is required by regulations to state the principles it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party.
-There are five guiding principles as to the Authority's approach: - i) Each case will be decided upon its merits. - ii) This Authority will not apply a rigid rule to its decision-making. - iii) This Authority will consider the examples of considerations provided in the Gambling Commission's Guidance to local authorities at 8.9 to 8.17. - iv) Although the Gambling Commission has recommended that Licensing Authorities state that interested parties will include trade associations and trade unions, and residents' and tenants' associations; this Authority has decided that it will not generally view these bodies as interested parties unless they have a member who can be classed as such under the terms of the Gambling Act 2005 e.g. lives sufficiently close to the premises to be likely to be affected by the activities being applied for. - v) Interested parties can be persons who are democratically elected such as Councillors and MPs.
+- Represent persons in either of the above two groups. - 7.3 The Licensing Authority is required by regulations to state the principles it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party.
+There are five guiding principles as to the Authority's approach: - Each case will be decided upon its merits. - This Authority will not apply a rigid rule to its decision-making. - This Authority will consider the examples of considerations provided in the Gambling Commission's Guidance to local authorities at 8.12 to 8.17. - Although the Gambling Commission has suggested that Licensing Authorities might recognise trade associations and trade unions, and residents' and tenants' associations as interested parties, this Authority has decided that it will not generally view these bodies as interested parties unless they have a member who can be classed as such under the terms of the Gambling Act 2005 e.g. lives sufficiently close to the premises to be likely to be affected by the activities being applied for. - Interested parties can be persons who are democratically elected such as Councillors and MPs.
 Other than these persons, this Authority will require written evidence that a person represents someone who either lives sufficiently close to the premises to be likely to be affected by the activities and/or business interests that might be affected by the authorised activities.
-A letter from one of these persons, requesting the representation is sufficient. - 8.4 If individuals wish to approach Councillors to ask them to represent their views then care should be taken to ensure that the Councillors are not part of the Licensing Committee dealing with the licence application.
-If there are any doubts then please contact the Licensing Authority.

-8.5 Factors to be considered:
+A letter from one of these persons, requesting the representation is sufficient. - 7.4 If individuals wish to approach Councillors to ask them to represent their views, then care should be taken to ensure that the Councillors are not part of the Licensing Committee dealing with the licence application.
+If there are any doubts, then please contact the Licensing Authority. - 7.5 Factors to be considered:

-The Licensing Authority will take into account the following factors when interpreting 'sufficiently close':
+The Licensing Authority will take into account the following factors when determining whether a person lives 'sufficiently close' to the premises: